 An example of a Fandom is from the aforementioned sleuth, Sherlock Holmes.
 The Sherlock Fandom did not just start with the BBC modern adaptation, it has been here since the 1880’s, when Sir Arthur Conan Doyle envisioned and published the adventures of the detective and his chronicler in various magazines.
 When Conan Doyle killed off Sherlock in “The Death of Sherlock Holmes”, where Professor Moriarty and Holmes dueled in Germany’s Reichenbach Falls and plummeted to their death, that was it, that was the end of their story…or so we think.
 A lot of the Victorians protested and urged Conan Doyle to write a resurrection story for Sherlock, and he did, after TEN YEARS!

 A Fandom is powerful.
-If there is one thing a Fandom is weak in, it is in the way they broadcast their opinions in the world.
-This has caused much tension inside the Fandom, not because of the clashing of different opinions, but how the opinions are being said.
-This has also caused writers, actors, et. al, a lot of stress because they have been subjected to numerous kinds of verbal abuse, one of which is being sent death threats by Fandom members who feel strongly against the ideals of anyone who is involved with anything they are currently into.
-But the Fandom is self-aware, they know these things are happening and can’t stop it because, well, people react more violently when being told off about how they talk.
-But the Fandom does its best to make sure that the people involved in how a show is running, or a book is written, is safe, and that not all of the members of the Fandom broadcast their opinions violently.
+If there is one criticism I can give a Fandom, it is in the way they broadcast their opinions to the world.
+This has caused much tension within the Fandom itself not because of the clashing of different opinions, but how the opinions are being said.
+This has also affected writers, actors, and all the people involved a lot of stress because they have been subjected to numerous kinds of verbal abuse, one of which is being sent death threats by Fandom members who feel strongly against the ideals of anyone who is involved with anything they are currently into.
+But a Fandom is also self-aware, they know these things are happening and can’t stop it because, well, people react more violently when being told off about how they talk.
+But the Fandom does its best to make sure that the people involved in how a show is running, or how a book is written at least feels safe.

 The great thing about a Fandom is that there is untapped talent in the group.
 I would like to coin this as the “virgin talent”; creativity that has not been tarnished by commerce.
 Although these artworks are based off of other people’s product, the amazing creativity and artistry is just breathless.
 Comic panels, paintings, charcoal drawings, stitching, knitting, whatever it is, a Fandom has found a means to produce something different and original from an idea.
 Fanfiction is one of these things, and although there is much debate on whether or not Fanfiction writing should be allowed (because the characters are, in essence, borrowed from original canon), there is no denying that some of the Fandom members who wrote these Fanfics are brilliant writers.
 Heck, if they give themselves time to write original stories, they may even be able to create works that are a lot more brilliant than the Fanfics they have written.